-Unless present within coding regions, runs of mononucleotide repeats (eg (A)n or (T)n) with n > 8 in the reference sequence) are generally not analyzed because of strand slippage during amplification.
+Runs of mononucleotide repeats (eg (A)n or (T)n) with n > 8 in the reference sequence are generally not analyzed because of strand slippage during amplification.

-Unless otherwise indicated, DNA sequence data is obtained from a specific cell type (often leukocytes from whole blood).
-Test reports contain no information about the DNA sequence in other cell types.
+Unless otherwise indicated, DNA sequence data is obtained from a specific cell-type (often leukocytes from whole blood).
+Test reports contain no information about the DNA sequence in other cell-types.

 We cannot be certain that the reference sequences are correct.
-Genome build hg19, GRCh37 (Feb2009) is currently used as our reference in nearly all cases.
+Genome build hg19, GRCh37 (Feb2009) is used as our reference in nearly all cases.